AUSTRALIA

 Non-compliance with fall protection standards can lead to a range of serious consequences for employers, workers, and organizations.
 These consequences can be broadly categorized into legal, financial, and ethical repercussions.

-How to do a risk assessment for working at height
+How to do a risk assessment for working at height?

 One must be capable of (A risk assesessement) identifying existing and predictable hazards and (helps) taking prompt corrective measures to eliminate them.